victornc83/simple-react-jest-webpack/README.md

 ### Optional (running another devserver host / port)
 After clone its possible to utilize your own `HOST`and `PORT` for the dev server, simply run `mv .example.env .env` after this open the `.env` file and fill out the variables `DEV_SERVER_HOST` and `DEV_SERVER_PORT`

-# Disclamer
-This boilerplate is still in early development, and can be subject to major changes.
-When the boilerplate is in a state where i feel like this is a nice starting point it will get tagged with version 1.0.0 and that will be expected stable, before this the documentation might be lagging and might even have a few bugs but should be runnable